StrawberryBe/analytics.de-DE/help/analyze/activity-map/activitymap-link-tracking/activitymap-stl-track-custom-elements.md

  </script>
 ```

 The best way for [!DNL Activity Map] to overlay dynamic content links is to have a customized ActivityMap.link function set up to call the same function whose return value is passed to s.tl.
-Beispiel:
+Hier ein Beispiel:

 ```
 var originalLinkFunction = s.ActivityMap.link;